DrunkenAlcoholic/nlogout/README.md

    - Install Nim (if using Arch Linux)
    - Install required Nim modules (parsetoml, nigui)
    - Compile nlogout

- Note: You will need to manually copy themes
+ Note: You will need to manually copy themes, config.toml to ~/.config/nlogout, Also copy nlogout to /usr/bin or your preffered directory

 ## Configuration